whefter/puppet-syncthing/README.md

 ###Operating system support

 Currently, only Debian and Ubuntu are supported.
 Debian has been tested more extensively.
-This limitation is currently due to the limited availability of packages.
+Contributions adding support for further OSes are welcome!